 - Verify academic credentials.
 Did the applicant attend school?
 If so, where?
 Is this information consistent with what they have on their resume?

 - Criminal History Search.
 Does the applicant have a criminal record?
 Generally, any criminal record should be viewed as a deal-breaker.
-If the applicant is willing to break the law, they should generally not be trusted with your children.
+If the applicant is willing to break the law, they should typically not be trusted with your children.
 This is not a hard and fast rule.

 - Sex offender registry check.
 This is a critical step in the investigation process.
 Learn how to find out if a sex offender lives in your area.